 Manchester Northern Quarter Walking Tour

-If you’d prefer to book a Manchester Northern Quarter Walking Tour, this is also an option.
-For £12 you can enjoy a 1.5-hour walking tour through the city’s most creative neighbourhood.
+Or if you’d prefer to book a Manchester Northern Quarter Walking Tour, this is also an option.
+Enjoy a 1.5-hour walking tour through the city’s most creative neighbourhood.

 Evening: Dinner at Dishoom